RCAccelerator/chatbot/docs/api-quickstart.md

 Extracts Root Cause Analyses (RCAs) from a Tempest test report URL.
 This endpoint fetches the HTML report, parses out failed tests and their tracebacks, and generates an RCA for each unique test failure.

+**Authentication Required**: Include the token in the Authorization header.

 #### Request Body

 JSON object matching the schema: